tpinotti/ybyra/README.md

 Thanks to Lucas Czech and Martin Sikora for bits and pieces of both code and ideas.
 All implementation problems, both of code and ideas, are mine.
 We also thank the yFull team for making their data freely available for the community.

+This is a stable draft version of ybyra; ideas and suggestions are very welcome.
+We can incorporate those, along other planned functionalities, in the software standalone release.
+You can get in touch at thomaz.pinotti(at)sund.ku.dk

 ## Citation

-If you find this useful, you can cite yplace as:
+If you find this useful, for now you can cite ybyra as:

 https://www.biorxiv.org/content/10.1101/2024.03.13.584607v2